extendr/extendr/paper.md

-A strength of R is the ecosystem of packages hosted at [CRAN](https://cran.r-project.org), which are primarily written by research scientists, specialists and professionals.
+A strength of R is the ecosystem of packages hosted at [CRAN](https://cran.r-project.org), which are primarily written by research scientists, specialists, and professionals.
 An important use case is as a front-end to working with other languages, for which automated tooling providing scaffolding / boilerplate code for integrating external languages are widely used.
-For example, embedding C++ code is a good way to resolve performance bottlenecks within R packages, and can be easily accomplished using cpp11 [@cpp11] and Rcpp [@rcpp_jss].
+For example, embedding C++ code is a good way to resolve performance bottlenecks within R packages, and it can be easily accomplished using cpp11 [@cpp11] and Rcpp [@rcpp_jss].
 Rust has similar performance to C++ but also has other beneficial features such as declarative memory management, providing compile-time guarantees for memory safety without the need for a garbage collector.
 <!-- Rust and R also share support for WebAssembly [webR](https://docs.r-wasm.org/webr/latest/). -->